 No U2F-Enabled YubiKeys?

 There is a one-time password solution for Gmail that works with YubiKeys that do not currently support U2F.
-It relies on a free application called the Yubico Authenticator (that works on the Windows, Mac, or Linux operating systems) to generate time-based authentication codes.
-See our instructions here to learn how to use authenticator codes to protect your account.
+It relies on a free application called Yubico Authenticator (that works on the Windows, macOS, or Linux operating systems) to generate time-based authentication codes.
+Learn how to use authenticator codes to protect your account.